Current Projects and Initiatives

 to have a passport has increased with increased security measures for travel.

-For convenience the Circuit Clerk offers complete passport services, including
+For convenience the Circuit Clerk offers complete passport services and expedited service.

 Electronic Court Call